Wang Chen (Three Kingdoms): Life

 Wang Chen was from Jinyang County (晉陽縣), Taiyuan Commandery (太原郡), which is located southwest of present-day Taiyuan, Shanxi.
 His father Wang Ji (王機) died young; Chen was raised by his uncle, Wang Chang, who later served as the Minister of Works (司空) in the Wei government.
 He was known for his literary talent and was employed by the regent Cao Shuang as a secretary.
 He was promoted to the position of a Gentleman Attendant (侍郎) later.

 In 249, after Cao Shuang was ousted from power by his co-regent Sima Yi in February, Wang Chen initially lost his appointment but was later restored to the civil service as a Palace Attendant (侍中).
 He co-wrote the 44-volume historical text Book of Wei (魏書) with Xun Yi and Ruan Ji.
 The Wei emperor Cao Mao, who was fond of reading, called Wang Chen a "Master of Literature" (文籍先生).
 In 260, when Cao Mao planned to launch a coup to seize back power from the regent Sima Zhao, he summoned Wang Chen, Wang Ye and Wang Jing to meet him in private and discuss their plans.
-However, Wang Chen and Wang Ye reported the plot to Sima Zhao instead, and Cao Mao ended up being assassinated by Sima Zhao's men.
+However, Wang Chen and Wang Ye reported the plot to Sima Zhao instead, (Note: In his annotations to Zizhi Tongjian, Hu Sanxing lamented the fact that despite Cao Mao's respectful treatment of Wang Chen, and calling the latter "Master of Literature", Wang still betrayed Cao to Sima Zhao.) and Cao Mao ended up being assassinated by Sima Zhao's men.
 After Cao Mao's death, Sima Zhao awarded Wang Chen the title "Marquis of Anping" (安平侯) and 2,000 taxable households in his marquisate.

 In 266, after Sima Yan (Emperor Wu), Sima Zhao's son, ended the state of Wei and established the Jin dynasty in February, Wang Chen continued to serve in the Jin government and held the appointments of a Master of Writing (尚書) and a Regular Mounted Attendant (散騎常侍).
 He died later that year and was posthumously awarded the title of a commandery duke (郡公) during the Xian'ning era (275-279) of Emperor Wu's reign; at the time of Wang's funeral, Emperor Wu decreed that while he respect Wang's decision to decline the dukedom, he would allow Wang to be buried with rites accorded to a commandery duke.